Advanced Optimizer Concepts and Performance

 The course is most effective for students who are strongly motivated to increase their knowledge of the CBO and learn how to apply this knowledge to performance optimization.

 Students are expected to have a basic working knowledge of Oracle, Oracle SQL, Oracle PL/SQL and the CBO.
 Attendance of Optimizing Oracle SQL, Intensive is desired.

 A thorough understanding of the Oracle Cost-Based Optimizer (CBO) is essential to consistently optimize SQL in a timely manner.
 Our Optimizing Oracle SQL, Intensive class teaches students a repeatable and reliable systematic method for optimizing SQL, and the underlying knowledge of that methodology is an understanding of the CBO.
-However, it's impossible to pack a lifetime of information and learning into 5 days.
-Therefore we've developed Advanced Optimizer Concepts and Performance as the next step in learning more about the CBO.
+For those wishing to continue their learning experience, or experienced Oracle users wishing to learn more about the CBO, we've developed Advanced Optimizer Concepts and Performance as the next step in learning more about the CBO.

 The costing model of the Cost Based Optimizer (CBO) has changed over the years, and there's no doubt that it will continue to grow with future releases of Oracle.